meJevin/PVScan/README.md

 ## Configuring your enviroment

 ### Desktop Client
 WPF client uses secrets.
+I use [dotnet user-secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) to store secrets on local development PC.

 For now there are the following secrects:
  * `MapBoxKey`.
 This is an API key for MapBox.
-While this application is in development you'll have to get your own MapBox API key and use it by setting a dotnet secret with key `MapBoxKey` in the directory of WPF project.
-Type `dotnet user-secrets set "MapBoxKey" "YOUR_KEY"` to do that.
+While this application is in development you'll have to get your own MapBox API key.
  * `SQLiteEncryptedKey_Debug`.
 This is a key which is used in debug mode to encrypt the local SQLite database which has sensetive user information.
  * `SQLiteEncryptedKey`.
 This is a key to which only I have access which is used to encrypt the local SQLite database which has sensetive user information.
 This is used in desktop releases.

+In order to set the secrets use `dotnet user-secrets set [SECRET_NAME] [SECRET_VALUE]` in the directory of WPF project.

 ### Web Client
 N/A